 Results

-Results from the case study presented provide one example of how this package can be used to explore the efficacy of various survey designs.
 A dynamic population with a patchy and age-clustered distribution was simulated for this case study (Figure 1a, 3a).
 In general, the parameter settings used (function defaults) dictate that all ages tend to aggregate in fairly dense clusters and that low-density zones are relatively wide-ranging.
 Surveys, therefore, tend to be characterized by regions with large catches interspersed with regions of no catch (Figure 4).
 The samples within each successful set are also dynamic and rarely include all age groups.
 This is because only moderate correlation (φξ,age of 0.5) was imposed on the distributions of ages 1-5+, allowing individuals of different ages to occupy different locations.
 These settings were chosen to simulated data that roughly correspond to actual survey data of cod from NAFO division 3Ps, where cod between the ages of 1-5 tend to be caught at different locations.

 A series of surveys were run over the simulated population (see expand_surveys call in Table 1) and stratified analyses were run on the data obtained.
-The stratified analyses provided estimates of total abundance, abundance at length and abundance at age, and different stages of sampling affect these estimates.
-Specifically, set density affects all estimates, length sampling affects estimates of abundance at length and abundance at age, and age sampling affects abundance at age estimates.
-This is because stratified estimates of total abundance is based on aggregate catch while abundance at length estimates requires both total and length frequency data; finally, abundance at age estimates requires set totals, and length and age data to construct an age-length key.
+The stratified analyses provided estimates of total abundance, abundance at length and abundance at age Different stages of sampling affect these estimates,specifically, set density affects all estimates, length sampling affects estimates of abundance at length and abundance at age, and age sampling affects abundance at age estimates.

 The effect of set density on estimates of total abundance, abundance at length and abundance at age are clear across all figures generated from the test_surveys results (Figures 5, 6, 7, 8, 9).
 Across all fan plots, it is clear that the probability envelopes tighten (i.e. estimates are more precise) as set density is increased (Figures 5, 6, 7).
 Clear declines in RMSE are also apparent in estimates of abundance at length as set density is increased (Figure 8) and there are notable differences in the scale of RMSE in estimates of abundance at age as set density is increased (Figure 9).